-By Fern Easton.
-Last Updated 1st March 2021.
+By Joanne Jeffries.
+Last Updated 21st October 2021.
 Welcome to our guide on abdominal injury claims and organ injury claims.
 If you received abdominal injuries in an accident that was not your fault, you may be wondering whether or not you could go about making a personal injury claim.
-There are many ways in which you could suffer an abdominal injury which includes in a car accident, in an accident at work, being a victim of a stabbing, or even because of food poisoning.
+There are many ways in which you could suffer an internal organ injury which includes in a car accident, in an accident at work, being a victim of a stabbing, or even because of food poisoning.

 This guide takes a closer look at abdominal injuries, how they could occur and how they could lead to personal injury claims.
-The guide also covers injuries that could be caused by abdominal trauma and provides advice on how you may be able to claim compensation if someone else caused your abdominal injury.
+The guide also covers injuries that could be caused by abdominal trauma.
+It provides advice on how you may be able to claim compensation if someone else caused your abdominal or internal organ injury.

-At Accident Claims UK, our team of solicitors can provide the support you may need to begin a claim for abdominal injury compensation.
-You can call our team on 0800 073 8801 for more information on organ injury claims.
+At Accident Claims UK, our team of solicitors can provide the support you may need to begin a no win no fee claim for abdominal injury compensation.
+For legal advice, you can call our team on 0800 073 8801 for more information about receiving a compensation award for organ injury claims.

 Select A Section

 - A Guide To Abdominal Injury And Organ Damage Claims

 - Abdominal Injuries Affecting The Bowels Or Bladder

 - Abdominal Injury Compensation Claims Calculator – Updated October 2021